Forward assist

-Forward assisting is the practice of moving the bolt or bolt carrier of a firearm fully forward when the return spring has not done so (or there is a chance that it will not have done so).
-Some firearms have a dedicated device to allow forward assisting; on others, it is simply a procedure performed on the charging handle.
+Forward assisting is the practice of moving the bolt or bolt carrier of a firearm fully forward in battery when the return spring has not done so (or there is a chance that it will not have done so) to prevent out-of-battery firing.
+It is only used on closed bolt only firearms.
+Some firearms have a dedicated device to allow forward assisting; on others, it is simply a procedure performed on reciprocating (i.e. attached to the bolt/bolt carrier) charging handles.

 As a device

-The forward assist on a firearm is a button found commonly on AR-15 rifle derivatives, such as the M16 rifle, and is usually located near the bolt closure.
-The original AR15 and M16 designs lacked the 'bolt forward assist' feature found on the later M16A1.
+The forward assist is a button found on firearms with non-reciprocating (i.e. not attached to the bolt/bolt carrier) cocking handles, commonly on AR-15 rifle derivatives, such as the M16 rifle, and is usually located on the receiver near the bolt closure.
+It is a ratchet-like device that interfaces with the multiple serrations found on the side of the bolt carrier.
+The original AR15 and M16 designs lacked the "bolt forward assist" feature found on the later M16A1.
 When hit, it pushes the bolt carrier forward, ensuring that the bolt is locked.
 In order to ensure that the extractor is clipped around the rim of the casing, the forward assist is usually struck rather than pushed.
 It is commonly incorporated into standard loading procedure to prepare a firearm for firing, or to close the bolt when the firearm is excessively dirty.

 Another instance where the forward assist can prove useful is when performing a stealth chamber check.
 Rather than letting the bolt go forward under full spring tension after verifying a round is in the chamber, the bolt can be let forward gently and then the forward assist can be used to fully close the bolt.
 Doing so will produce a very distinct "click" rather than the loud sound of the bolt slamming forward.

-The forward assist had been implemented in 2007 on the MSAR STG-556, a U.S.-made clone of the Austrian Steyr AUG rifle, but the usefulness of such device is questionable, since the design is not normally prone to the malfunction that led to the need of the forward assist in other firearms; in fact Microtech Small Arms Research Inc., the manufacturer of the STG-556, has dropped the forward assist on all rifles manufactured since November 2008.
+The forward assist had been used on the Heckler & Koch G41 and implemented in 2007 on the MSAR STG-556, a U.S.-made clone of the Austrian Steyr AUG rifle, but the usefulness of such device is questionable, since the design is not normally prone to the malfunction that leads to the forward assist being needed in other firearms; in fact Microtech Small Arms Research Inc., the manufacturer of the STG-556, has dropped the forward assist on all rifles manufactured since November 2008.